OpenMD/OpenMD/samples/Madelung/README.txt

 close to this value.

 For example, with :
-electrostaticSummationMethod = "shifted_force";
+cutoffMethod = "shifted_force";
 electrostaticScreeningMethod = "damped";
 cutoffRadius = 28;
 dampingAlpha = 0.14159292;
-switchingRadius = 28;

-The resultant electrostatic potential is:  -821667.88 kcal / mol
+The resultant electrostatic potential is:  -821667.79 kcal / mol

 To obtain values for the electrostatic potential in OpenMD, we add the ELECTROSTATIC_POTENTIAL keyword to the end of the statFileFormat:

 statFileFormat = "TIME|TOTAL_ENERGY|POTENTIAL_ENERGY|KINETIC_ENERGY|TEMPERATURE|PRESSURE|VOLUME|CONSERVED_QUANTITY|ELECTROSTATIC_POTENTIAL";

-Note: Converging the Madelung energy often requires quite the use of very large cutoff distances (on the order of 28 Angstroms).
-This can result in extremely large neighbor lists, well beyond the size normally encountered by OpenMD.
-If you are interested in Madelung energy calculations, you may need to recompile OpenMD after making changes to the following parameters in

- src/UseTheForce/DarkSide/neighborLists.F90 :

-    integer, save :: listMultiplier = 200
-    integer, parameter :: maxAllocations = 25

-This recompilation should not be required in future versions of OpenMD.